Radon10043/Empirical-Study-LLM-MR/system-under-test/ERS/chats/prompt.md

 ## Chat 3

-Based on the above case, please identify the metamorphic relation of Expense Reimbursement System (ACMS).
+You are an expert on metamorphic testing.
+Based on the above case, please identify the metamorphic relation of Expense Reimbursement System (ERS).
 ERS is designed to calculate expense reimbursements for employees based on their sales staff level and several expense factors.
 The source code of ERS is as follows:

 ```java
 import java.util.Scanner;